Kit Mills Bransby

 1. Graph neural networks

-2. Combining Point- and dense-based contour representations
+2. Combining geometric and image representations

 3. Multi-modality learning